My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 In all fairness, some of these people need another option.
 Though I firmly believe that most of these people are panhandlers, drug users, and vagrants, some may be good people down on their luck.
 No matter their story, they're trespassing.

 Convince all your liberal cronies to stop giving these people money.
-That will probably reduce the "homeless " population by half.
-Have all of your bleeding heart churches sponsor one or two people, give them a place to stay, a bed to sleep in, and three meals a day.
+That will probably reduce the "homeless" population by half.
+Have all your bleeding heart churches sponsor one or two people, give them a place to stay, a bed to sleep in, and three meals a day.
 Give them work and pay them.
 Don't refer, but take them to counselling and medical/dental care.
-Convince a few of the rich doctors in town to volunteer their time and resources.
-Clean them up, give them job counselling, and set them on a quick course for self-sufficiency.
+Convince a few of the rich doctors in this town to volunteer their time and resources.
+Clean them up, give them job counselling, and set them on a course of self-sufficiency.

 Get off of your ass, City Council.
 Clear the Mall, our parks, and the middle of every intersection.
 It's unsightly and unsafe.
 The community deserves better.